ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 Is there a new way to tell whether the show or the movie is "interesting" or "breath-taking" or just "dull", before you even watch it?

 It seems impossible at the first glance, as the saying goes: ‘You can’t have your cake and eat it too.’

-But the digital technology has enabled us to use computational tools to analyze and generate the information we want from the screenplay script.
+But the digital technology has enabled us to use computational tools to analyse and generate the information we want from the screenplay script.

-Think out about the question from very begining: What is the most significant thing that contributes to the processing of the story?
+Think out about the question from very beginning: What is the most significant thing that contributes to the processing of the story?

-Engjoying a story, regardless of the format such as reading a book or watching a TV show, is getting various emotional experiences throughout the process, which is so called "The reader-pcerceived emotional content".
+Enjoying a story, regardless of the format such as reading a book or watching a TV show, is getting various emotional experiences throughout the process, which is so called "The reader-perceived emotional content".

-The emotional arc of the given story plays a very important role in the popularity of that story.(
+Researchers have found the emotional arc of the given story plays a very important role in the popularity of that story(Reagan et al. EPJ Data Science).
+Taking Harry Potter as an example, the movie Harry Potter and the Deathly Hallows can be described using the level of happiness.

 ## Reference
 Sentiment Dictionary: [Saif, Mohammad (2013).
 "NRC Word-Emotion Association Lexicon".](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)